 - Teaching Arrangements

-- Week 1: Two compulsory 3-hour block sessions 9am-12pm on the Monday and Thursday of week 1.
-These will be held via Zoom with the option of attending in person in Wellington or Dunedin (though there is no material advantage to do so).
+- Week 1: Two compulsory 3-hour block sessions on the Monday and Thursday of Week 1.
+These will be held via Zoom.
+(Time/date to be confirmed)

 - None - key readings provided in course materials

 - Graduate Attributes Emphasised

 - Global perspective, Interdisciplinary perspective, Lifelong learning, Scholarship,